Skip Breadcrumb Links

 - You and the person being sponsored sign an agreement that confirms that each of you understands your mutual obligations and responsibilities.

 You may need to provide financial support for the family members you are sponsoring depending on their age and relationship to you.
-You can read more in Part 1: The sponsor's guide (IMM 3900).
+You can read more in Sponsor your spouse, common-law partner, conjugal partner or dependent child – Complete Guide (IMM 5289).

 If you are sponsoring other family members, you will have to prove you have an income that is at least equal to the minimum necessary income.
 For more information, read How do I sponsor parents, grandparents, adopted children and other relatives living outside of Canada?